 - Select “Find your list.”

-- Choose your delivery method — pick up in store or ship free if you spend $35 or more (or free if you’re paying with a RedCard).
+- Choose your delivery method — pick up in the store or get free shipping if you spend $35 or more (or if you’re paying with a RedCard).

 - Enter your zip code.